chankyo123/digit-v3-pybullet/helper_functions/insideROAHM_Robust_Control/README.md

 University of Michigan

 ## Helper Functions
+Codes are designed to run simulation in ROAM_Robust_Control.
-Locate matlab codes and MuJoCoModels/ in this directory to 'ROAHM_Robust_Control' directory
+Locate matlab codes and MuJoCoModels/ in this directory to 'ROAHM_Robust_Control' directory.